ni/nimble/angular-workspace/projects/ni/nimble-angular/README.md

 ## Getting started

+*This guide assumes you have an existing Angular application and are using NPM 7 or greater.*

+1. Install Nimble Angular from the [public NPM registry](https://www.npmjs.com/package/@ni/nimble-angular) by running `npm install @ni/nimble-angular`.
+2. The steps to use components from Nimble Angular are similar to using components from any other Angular library.
+You can see the [Example Client App](https://github.com/ni/nimble/tree/main/angular-workspace/projects/example-client-app) project for an example.
+   1. Update your `app.module.ts` to import the module for each component you want to use:
+        ```ts
+        import { NimbleTextFieldModule } from '@ni/nimble-angular';

+        @NgModule ({
+        imports: [
+            NimbleTextFieldModule,
+        ]
+        })
+        class AppModule {}
+        ```
+   2. Add the comoponent to your `app.component.html` (or to the template for another component in your application):
+        ```html
+        <nimble-text-field>User name</nimble-text-field>
+        ```
+   3. If needed, import the Nimble component's directive in `app.component.ts` (or the TypeScript file backing another component) to use its programmatic API:
+        ```ts
+        import { NimbleTextFieldDirective } from '@ni/nimble-angular';

+        class AppComponent {
+            @ViewChild('myTextField', { read: NimbleTextFieldDirective }) public textField: NimbleTextFieldDirective;

+            public toggleReadOnly() {
+                textField.readonly = !textField.readonly;
+            }
+        }
+        ```

+### Learn more

+See the [README.md for the @ni/nimble repository](https://github.com/ni/nimble#readme) for a list of available components and documentation of their API and usage.

 ### Using Nimble form controls

 For best results, always use `ngModel`, `formControl`, or `formControlName` bindings when integrating Nimble form controls in Angular.
 Binding to the control's native value property or event (e.g. `[value]` or `(change)`) is not supported, and can cause build failures and other issues.
 If a value change event is necessary, use `ngModel (ngModelChange)="onChange()"`.